1922 Committee

-The 1922 Committee, formally known as the Conservative Private Members' Committee, is the parliamentary group of the Conservative Party in the House of Commons of the United Kingdom.
-The committee, consisting of all Conservative backbench members of Parliament, meets weekly while Parliament is in session and provides a way for backbenchers to co-ordinate and discuss their views independently of frontbenchers.
-Its executive membership and officers are by consensus limited to backbench MPs, although since 2010 frontbench Conservative MPs have an open invitation to attend meetings.
+The 1922 Committee, formally known as the Conservative Private Members' Committee, or sometimes simply the 22, is a parliamentary group of the Conservative Party in the British House of Commons.
+The committee, consisting of all Conservative backbench Members of Parliament (MPs), meets weekly while Parliament is in session and provides a way for backbenchers to co-ordinate and discuss their views independently of frontbenchers.
+Its executive membership and officers are by consensus limited to backbench MPs; however, since 2010, frontbench Conservative MPs have an open invitation to attend meetings.

 The committee can also play an important role in choosing the party leader.
-The group was formed in 1923 (by MPs who were elected in 1922) but became important after 1940.
-The committee, collectively, represents the views of the Conservative Party parliamentary rank and file to the party leader, who is usually also the prime minister of the United Kingdom or leader of the Opposition.
+The group was formed in 1923 (by MPs who were elected in 1922), but became important after 1940.
+The committee, collectively, represents the views of the Conservative Party parliamentary rank and file to the party leader, who is usually also the Prime Minister or leader of the Opposition.
 Whips are present but their role is limited to announcing future business and reporting questions and complaints to the chief whip.
+Due to the number of members, the group traditionally meets in Committee Room 14, the largest committee room in the Houses of Parliament.

 Committee constitutional matters

 The 1922 Committee has an 18-member executive committee, whose members are elected by all Conservative MPs except those who are members of the Government, i.e. the electorate comprises all "backbench" Conservative MPs.
 Candidates need to be nominated by two Conservative colleagues, and it is a first-past-the-post voting system, meaning the person with the most votes in each category wins.

 The committee oversees the election of party leaders, or any Conservative party-led vote of confidence in a current leader.
-Such a vote can be triggered by 15% of Conservative MPs (currently 54 MPs out of the 360 sitting Conservative MPs as of July 2024) writing a letter to the chairman of the committee asking for such a vote.
+Such a vote can be triggered by 15% of Conservative MPs (currently 19 MPs out of the 121 sitting Conservative MPs as of July 2024) writing a letter to the chairman of the committee asking for such a vote.
 This process was used most recently on 6 June 2022, against Boris Johnson.
 The last time a leader lost such a vote was on 29 October 2003, when Iain Duncan Smith was defeated by 90 to 75.
 However both May and Johnson chose to resign within a year of their confidence votes.